DevManSam777/device-mockup/README.md

 ### Interactivity
 - `href` - URL to navigate to when clicked (optional, makes the entire device clickable)
 - `target` - Link target: `"_self"`, `"_blank"`, `"_parent"`, or `"_top"` (optional, default: `"_blank"`, only used with `href`)
+- `mode` - Rendering mode: `"iframe"` to display the URL as a live website directly in the device screen, or omit for regular link behavior (optional)

 ### Color Customization (Attributes)
 - `frame-color` - Main device frame/bezel color (optional)